Oracle Java Licensing and Audit FAQ Guide

 Here’s what to know about them:

 - Short Support Cycle: Oracle supported these versions until the next release (roughly a 6-month window).
 Oracle did not offer long-term support for them.
-For example, Java 9 and 10 came and went in 2017-2018, and Java 12–16 came between 2019 and 2021 between LTS versions.
+For example, Java 9 and 10 came and went in 2017-2018, and Java 12–16 came between 2019 and 2021, between LTS versions.

 - Licensing: Oracle JDK 9 and 10 were released under the BCL (and then their life ended before the big license change).
 Java 12–16 were under the OTN license (since they followed Java 11’s model).
-Oracle did not create NFTC for those because NFTC was introduced only at Java 17.
-However, notably, from Java 17 onward, even the non-LTS (18, 19, 20) are also under NFTC.
+Oracle did not create NFTC for those because NFTC was introduced only in Java 17.
+However, notably, from Java 17 onward, even the non-LTS (18, 19, 20) versions are also under NFTC.
 So:

 - Java 12–16: A subscription is required for production if you used Oracle JDK since they fell in the 2019–2021 OTN era (though most people didn’t use these in production; they likely skipped to LTS or used OpenJDK).

-- Current Status: None of these intermediate versions are receiving updates from Oracle.
+- Current Status: None of these intermediate versions is receiving updates from Oracle.
 Suppose you are running Java 13 or 15 in production.
 In that case, you’re on your own – Oracle would tell you to upgrade to an LTS or subscribe to a support contract (though officially, Oracle’s support contracts only cover LTS versions).

 - Use in Production: Generally, enterprises avoid deploying non-LTS versions in production because they become unsupported so fast.
 If anyone did, they likely treated them like a “trial” and then moved on.
 There’s no free support for them beyond their short life, and they’re not covered by long-term Oracle support (unless you have a custom support contract).